magynhard/halflife_goldsrc_linux_font_patches/README.md

 ## Additional improvements
 To get symbol icons working well (when using spectator mode and its dropdowns), you need to install the MS fonts package of your linux distribution.

 The symbol fonts name is `Marlett`.
+It is included in the following packages:

 | Distribution | Package             | Info                |
 |--------------|---------------------|---------------------|